SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-rename-files-that-under-sourcesafe-control/rule.md

 ---
-seoDescription: "Renaming files under SourceSafe control: a step-by-step guide to renaming files while maintaining version control."
+seoDescription: Renaming files under SourceSafe control: a step-by-step guide to renaming files while maintaining version control.
 type: rule
 archivedreason:
 title: Do you know how to rename files that under SourceSafe control?